|

 The goal every business must achieve is to enable its customers

-to succeed in whatever pursuit they apply its offering to accomplish. |
+to succeed in whatever pursuit they apply its offering. |

 |